mehulg25/Restaurant-Reviews/README.md

 Data Definition Language (DDL) file consists of _create table_ and _insert data_ queries.

 - <b> DML </b> <br>
-Data Manipulaion Language (DML) file consists of _Create Views_ queries.
+Data Manipulaion Language (DML) file consists of _create views_ queries.

 #### ERD
 ERD stands for __Entity Relationship Diagram__ and depicts relationships between different entities used in this project.
 The ERD was made using Lucidchart.